Densaugeo/mars/docs/panelui.md

 `Draggabilly` **draggie** -- Attachment of Draggabilly library for drag-and-drop positioning

 `Object` **keyCuts** -- Key-value store of keyboard shortcuts.
-Keys are .charCode numbers, values are HTMLElement references
+Keys are .keyCode numbers, values are HTMLElement references

 #### Methods